 Scholarships are listed on the Office of Student Financial Planning's scholarships page.

-The breakdown of tuition and fees can be found on the Office of Student Financial Planning's website.
+The breakdown of tuition and fees can be found on the Office of the Bursar's website.

 Please contact the Office of Student Financial Planning with any questions you may have at: